johnpilon/TaskTracker/engineeringbrief.md

 ## Current State – Post TaskRow Extraction
 - `TaskRow` has been extracted as a controlled component.
-- No user-visible behavior changed.
+- Search/filter/view derivation has been extracted to `lib/views.ts` (pure functions).
-- `page.tsx` still owns:
+- UI state persistence/restoration has been extracted to `lib/uiState.ts`.
-  - the tasks array and ordering
+- Drag reorder/indent pointer logic has been extracted to `lib/dragController.ts`.
-  - undo logic
+- Focus/caret math and focus restoration has been extracted to `lib/focusController.ts`.
-  - persistence (localStorage)
+- Global keyboard orchestration (arrow nav + undo + search escape) has been extracted to `lib/keyboardController.ts`.
-  - cross-row operations (split, merge, reorder, indent)
+- `page.tsx` continues to own top-level state and composes these controllers.
 - Row-level rendering and interaction logic now lives in `TaskRow`.
-- The build compiles and UX is unchanged.
+- The build compiles and UX has remained unchanged through the extractions.

 ---